Guidelines for contributors

 What we’re looking for — writing & photography

 Contributors to all of our publications must be able to address a broad audience, and write insightfully and readably.
 We need lively, entertaining writing combined with a serious and informative approach to subject matter, and top-quality photos and illustrations.
-It is essential for features in Caribbean Beat and Discover Trinidad & Tobago to be strongly written, well researched, with a light and readable style, laced where possible with vivid description, humour, anecdote or human interest.
+It is essential for features in Caribbean Beat and Discover Trinidad & Tobago in particular to be strongly written, well researched, with a light and readable style, laced where possible with vivid description, humour, anecdote or human interest.

 Though we prefer to work with contributors based in Trinidad & Tobago and the Caribbean diaspora, all submissions which meet our guidelines will be considered and kept on file.

-We consider feature articles of (usually up to 1,200 words) on any subject of general Caribbean interest, as well as shorter pieces about current events, etc. The point of view should be that of a well-informed insider writing about the things the Caribbean does best.
+We consider feature articles (usually up to 1,200 words) on any subject of general Caribbean interest, as well as shorter pieces about current events, etc. The point of view should be that of a well-informed insider writing about the things the Caribbean does best.
 The magazine’s readership consists partly of Caribbean travellers who already know the region well, and partly of holiday and business travellers coming into the Caribbean, many of whom are unfamiliar with the region except for the stereotypes.

 Discover Trinidad & Tobago